 Dr. Corey Wall (B.Sc.
 Honors and Ph.D., Department of Earth, Ocean, and Atmospheric Sciences, University of British Columbia) joined the IGL research team in October 2016 as a postdoctoral fellow and subsequent National Science Foundation Laboratory Technical Support Scientist in the IGL, with responsibilities for training students and visiting scholars in all aspects of isotope geochemistry and mass spectrometry.
 During his time at Boise State Corey pursued studies of ion emitter chemistry and enhanced ionization efficiency, characterization of mineral standard materials for in situ U-Pb geochronology, the tectonomagmatism of the Early Cambrian Oklahoma Aulacogen large igneous province, and the integration of zircon geochemistry and rhyolite-MELTS modeling of silicic magma petrogenesis.

-Dr. Wall recently returned to UBC as the Pacific Centre for Isotopic and Geochemical Research facility manager for U-Pb geochronology.
+Dr. Wall is now at UBC as the Pacific Centre for Isotopic and Geochemical Research facility manager for U-Pb geochronology.

 Dr. Vincent Isakson is a former Post-doctoral Research Associate and Ph.D. graduate of the Department of Geosciences at Boise State.
 His research has focused on high-resolution chronostratigraphic frameworks for Neoproterozoic to Cambrian sequences of the North American Cordillera, including Cryogenian glacial episodes. as well as precise radioisotopic age constraints on Cretaceous global ocean anoxia events.